 - The Commander completes a WCL2 form (employer’s report), of which part B is submitted to the treating service provider.

 - The treating service provider completes a WCL4 form (first medical report) AND/OR WCL5 form (progress/final report).

 - The service provider is required to attach a copy of both the WCL2 and WCL4 forms, together with each account that is submitted to the South African Police Service IOD Head Office (it is recommended that the service provider keeps copies of both the WCL2 and WCL4 forms, together with the injured member’s medical notes, for future reference).
 The Head Office will notify the service provider if the application is unsuccessful and give reasons.

 - The Head Office submits the service provider’s account, together with the WCL2 and WCL4 forms, to the SAPS’ Finance Department for payment of the account.

 - Remember that the Compensations Commissioner approves benefits subject to the Compensation for Occupational Injuries and Diseases Act rules.
 It is essential that service providers who treat IOD patients familiarise themselves with these rules, especially in terms of the number of consultations allowed for physiotherapy and psychotherapy.

-Click below to view the POLMED Injury on duty process:
+Click below for an overview of the POLMED Injury on Duty (IOD) process: